Joysticks

 If your mouse is jitter, you should adjust the

-use the same ADC peripheral, they actually use the same NrfAdc
+Because the joystick and battery use the same ADC peripheral, they actually use the same NrfAdc input_device.

 #![allow(unused)] fn main() { let saadc_config = saadc::Config::default(); let adc = saadc::SAADC::new(p.SAADC, Irqs, saadc_config, [ saadc::ChannelConfig::SingleEnded(saadc::VddhDiv5Input.degrade_saadc()), saadc::ChannelConfig::SingleEnded(p.P0_31.degrade_saadc()), saadc::ChannelConfig::SingleEnded(p.P0_29.degrade_saadc()) ], ); saadc.calibrate().await; let mut adc_dev = NrfAdc::new(adc, [AnalogEventType::Battery, AnalogEventType::Joystick(2)], 20 /* polling interval */, Some(350)/* light sleep interval */); let mut batt_proc = BatteryProcessor::new(1, 5, &keymap); let mut joy_proc = JoystickProcessor::new([[80, 0], [0, 80]], [29130, 29365], 6, &keymap); ... run_devices! ( (matrix, adc_dev) => EVENT_CHANNEL, ), run_processor_chain! { EVENT_CHANNEL => [joy_proc, batt_proc], } ... }